bordbardamon-hash/Vendor-Watch-App/replit.md

-# ScraperOS - Vendor Status Monitoring Dashboard
+# Vendor Watch - Vendor Status Monitoring Dashboard

 ## Overview

-ScraperOS is a full-stack web application for monitoring third-party vendor status pages and detecting service incidents.
+Vendor Watch is a full-stack web application for monitoring third-party vendor status pages and detecting service incidents.
 It provides a dashboard for managing web scraping jobs, viewing vendor health status, tracking incidents, and monitoring system logs.
 The application is designed as a control center for Python-based scraping tasks that detect outages across major cloud providers and SaaS platforms.

 ## User Preferences